English language programs help immigrants prepare for jobs

 In 2015, the first year following its launch, 22 students — including Ethiopians, Eritreans, Mexicans, Vietnamese, Somalians, Chinese, Guatemalans, Thai and Cambodians — completed the program.
 While results of the first evaluation of this program have not yet been released, its design is promising.

 Integrated education and training programs are a helpful tool for immigrants participating in adult education programs and interested in beginning and growing a career in a wide range of industries.
 But that’s not all.
 By 2020, estimates suggest that the U.S. economy will have a shortage of 7.5 million workers across various sectors and skill levels.
+That is very close to the total population of nine U.S. states: Alaska, Delaware, Montana, New Hampshire, North Dakota, Rhode Island, South Dakota, Vermont and Wyoming.
 Moreover, in the next 40 years, immigrants and their children are projected to account for all of the growth in the U.S. labor force.